Home > Companies > Kapital

 Business Model

-The company's core product is a comprehensive banking and financial management platform that centralizes business operations including current accounts, expense management, accounts payable/receivable tracking, and real-time financial analytics.
+The company's core B2B product is a comprehensive banking and financial management platform that centralizes business operations including current accounts, expense management, accounts payable/receivable tracking, and real-time financial analytics.
 This is monetized through monthly SaaS subscriptions.
 Kapital uses revolving credit lines as a hook to attract customers, then cross-sells additional services like corporate cards, payroll processing, and international payments.

 Competition

 Kapital operates in the B2B neobank and financial management market across Latin America, where competition breaks down into three main categories: incumbent banks, consumer-focused neobanks expanding into B2B, and pure-play B2B fintechs.
+Following its acquisition of Intercam assets in 2025, Kapital moved from the #34 position to approximately #25 in Mexico's multiple-banking system by assets, competing more directly with mid-tier traditional banks.

 Traditional banks and financial institutions

 Legacy players like Santander, HSBC, Citi, BBVA and Scotia dominate corporate banking in Latin America but have underinvested in technology, particularly for SMBs.
 These banks focus primarily on large enterprise customers and consumer banking, with dated infrastructure that hasn't been meaningfully updated in 30-40 years.
+Kapital's expansion into wealth management and brokerage through Intercam positions it to compete with these incumbents' full-service offerings, combining modern digital infrastructure with traditional banking licenses and brokerage capabilities.

 Consumer neobanks moving into B2B